yuygfgg/Fansub-encoding-tools/README.md

 BDencode.py - An encoding/organizing task manager with simple GUI.
 Handles the whole encoding process from m2ts/mkv to final product, including vpy generation, audio encoding, ass fonts subseting and so on.

 pgs_ass_color.py - A script coloring Ass subtitles base on PGS subs, comes with simple GUI.

+tee.pt - A script to run multiple encoding commands simultaneously, only pre-processing once.
 ```